yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 **Note:** CSI does _not_ ensure unique driver names.
 We want to provide a mechanism for this but it may prove too difficult or not worth the time for MVP.

-It is important that driver names are unique otherwise multiple sidecars would try to handle the same BucketContent events (since the sidecar matches on driver name).
-To ensure unique driver names the sidecar creates the `COSIRegistration` object, which is cluster scoped, and its _metadata.name_ is the name of the driver.
+It is important that driver names are unique otherwise multiple sidecars would try to handle the same `BucketContent` events (since the sidecar matches on driver name).
+To ensure unique driver names, the sidecar creates the `COSIRegistration` object, which is cluster scoped, and its _metadata.name_ is the name of the driver.

 Sidecar start up will follow these steps: